Frequently Asked Questions (FAQ)

 # I cannot find an answer to my question, how do I contact support?

 If you have any questions, doubts, concerns or suggestions you can email us at [email protected].

 # The application graph of my goal seems to be outdated, how can I update it?

-If you have a goal that was created before October 2020, you need to Capture checkpoint snapshots to synchronize the graph.
+If you have a goal that was created before October 2020, you need to first Synchronize it, and then Capture checkpoint snapshots to synchronize the graph.
 Once a successful capture is performed the graph will be updated and, from that point onwards, it will be synchronized with authoring changes performed.